Journal of Joy ~ Oak Grove Encounter! ~ October 1959

 As the chilly October weather slowly replaced His warmth, self-doubts began to whittle away at my fragile hope.
 When pondering about returning to class, I remembered Patty’s words and the reason I was outside.
-Securing my doubts into place, I thought to myself, “You are so stupid!
+Securing my doubts into place, I thought to myself, “You are so dumb!
 You can’t even make one friend.”
 The tears rolled slowly down my cheeks once again.
 I felt so totally and completely alone.

 Dejected, I slowly unfolded myself, stiffly rose, and began the seemingly long walk back to the classroom.
 Suddenly, I stopped near the doorway of my little Oak Leaf House.
 Kneeling down, I watched my fingers trace HIS footprints in the dirt.
 Touching HIS footprints completely erased the doubts written across my mind.
 “Jesus did come!
 Jesus does love me!
 Jesus does know my name!
 Jesus is my Best Friend!”
 I exclaimed.

 Ignoring the cold, foggy October weather, I laughed out loud as I skipped back to class, hugging the precious secret tightly to my heart!

 ~~~~~ Although quite young, I had discovered that self was truly insufficient.
-I became cognitively and spiritually aware that I would always need the friendship of Jesus Christ of Nazareth.
+I became cognitively and spiritually aware that I would always need the friendship of Jesus Christ of Nazareth, YESHUA, Our Messiah.
 At the time friendship was defined as Lord, Savior, Teacher, Comforter and Safe Place.
 It was over thirty years later that the Holy Spirit became intrinsically relevant in my life, and another decade passed before I would move into a spiritually intimate relationship with God the Father (ABBA ADONAI).
-Yet, the conscious need for divine assistance, holy wisdom, revelation knowledge, sacred intimate relationship, eternal perspective, angelic protection has remained essentially fundamental throughout the days of my life.
+Yet, the conscious need for divine assistance, holy wisdom and insight, revelation knowledge and discernment, sacred intimate relationship and family, eternal perspective, angelic protection has remained essentially fundamental throughout the days of my life.
 It was at this juncture in time that the development of my relationship with ELOHIM became characteristically mine.
 The destiny of YESHUA within me was realized on that golden October morning.